filakhtov/gentoo-use-docs/sys-apps/systemd.md

 This flag is recommended for desktop systems with a desktop environment.

 ### zstd
 Pass the `-Dzstd=true` option to the Meson build script.
-Provide an ability to compress journald files when writing and decompress them when reading using the zstd (Zstandard) compression algorithm.
+Provide an ability to compress journald files when writing and decompress them when reading using the zstd (Zstandard) compression algorithm, and allow `systemd-coredump` to compress core dump files using zstd.

 It is safe to disable this flag.